itsdfish/CantStop.jl/docs/src/basic_usage.md

 ## Run Simulation

 Now that we defined a custom player type and the four required methods, we can now simulate the game.
 Below, we begin by generating an instance of the default `Game` object.
 Next, we define a vector of two players with unique ids.
 Finally, we use `simulate!` so the two players play *Can't Stop* and then call `get_winner` to identify the winner.
 ```@example example
 game = Game()
 players = [Player(id=:p1), Player(id=:p2)]
 simulate!(game, players)
 get_winner(game)
 ```

+It is important to note that the function `simulate!` includes the keyword `is_safe` with a default value of true.
+When `is_safe` is set to true, the simulation assumes players do not modify the `game` object, which improves speed.
+If any players modify the `game` object, set `is_safe=false`, which will pass a deep copy to each player, thus allowing the players to modify the copy without invalidating the game.